 Wisdom Teeth Removal

-One of the most common forms of tooth extractions is of the wisdom teeth, also known as third molars.
+One of the most common forms of tooth extractions is of wisdom teeth, also known as third molars.
 These are typically removed while they are still growing in adolescents and young adults.
 They should be removed simply when they begin to cause issues such as damage to your other teeth, pain, bite issues, swelling or infections.

 As the teeth grow in, they can cause significant pain when they break the surface of the gum and shift other teeth to make room.
 Some people may never have their wisdom teeth erupt because there is no room.
 If they are not causing you any problems, Dr. Prendergast may choose to just keep an eye on them.
-With other cases, we may see that having them removed right away will prevent obvious issues in the future.
+In other cases, we may see that having them removed right away will prevent obvious issues in the future.

 Tooth Extraction: What to Expect

 A tooth extraction is a fairly simple procedure.
 At the time of surgery, we will numb the area around the tooth or teeth to be extracted with a local anesthetic to minimize discomfort.
-You may experience some pressure while your dentist rocks the tooth back and forth to loosen it for removal but should not feel pain.
+You may experience some pressure while your dentist rocks the tooth back and forth to loosen it for removal, but you should not feel pain.
 If you do feel any pain, please let us know.

 After the tooth is extracted, a crucial part of the healing process is biting down on some gauze so that a blood clot can form.
 We ask you to bite on a gauze pad for 30 to 45 minutes after the appointment.
 In most cases, a small amount of bleeding is normal for up to 24 hours.